$100 Million Tourism Return-to-Work Program to Encourage Job Growth

 Empire State Development Vice President and Executive Director of Tourism Ross D. Levi said, “Governor Hochul’s ‘Bring Back Tourism, Bring Back Jobs’ programs will support the recovery of New York State’s tourism industry by getting workers back on the job and fostering the return of large events like meetings, conferences and exhibitions.
 Together with our tourism partners – from regional and local destination marketing organizations to venues and attractions across the state – we can bring tourism back and remind businesses and visitors alike that there’s no place like New York.“

 These programs complement the ongoing efforts of I LOVE NY, Empire State Development’s Division of Tourism, to promote tourism and revitalize the state’s tourism industry.
 This includes efforts to engage and invite new domestic and international visitors to explore the state.
-In February, Governor Hochul the launch of New York’s first global consumer-facing tourism advertising in Australia, Canada, France, Germany, Italy and the United Kingdom.
+In February, Governor Hochul announced the launch of New York’s first global consumer-facing tourism advertising in Australia, Canada, France, Germany, Italy and the United Kingdom.
 Additionally, I LOVE NY partnered with international tour operators to create and promote New York State and New York City travel packages.

 State Senator José M. Serrano said, “Tourism, and the visitors who come from around the world, help to make New York such a unique destination.
 Governor Hochul’s programs will help the tourism workforce, support the businesses in the tourism ecosystem, and bring more visitors and special events back to our cities.
 I thank the governor for her commitment to the state’s tourism industry and the businesses and people that make it a thriving industry for New York.”